neurobagel/documentation/docs/data_prep.md

 The TSV MUST **NOT** contain:

-- Missing values in the subject ID and session ID (if available) columns
+- Missing values in the columns you plan to annotate as containing the primary subject IDs and session IDs (if available)

 For all variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md).